bouvens/zero-packer/README.md

 }
 ```

-The code processes every character in string as it Unicode number.
+The code processes every character in the string as its Unicode number.
 The number is converted to a base equal to the number of characters for encoding minus 1.
-Then each number is mapped to the appropriate character for encoding.
+Then each number is mapped to the appropriate symbol for encoding.
 The last character is used as a separator.

 ## How to run locally